 Sure, you’ll probably need to be rolled out of the restaurant, but you’ll want to walk it off by admiring all of the art galleries and boutique shops in this district.

 Once you’ve finished exploring the Alberta Arts District, if you’ve got a rental car, I definitely recommend heading out to Multnomah Falls about a half-hour away!

-And if you don’t have a car, there is the option to take the Columbia Gorge Express from the Gateway Transit Center, and it makes 5 stops (Gateway Transit Center, Rooster Rock State Park, Multnomah Falls, Cascade Locks, and Hood River).
-The cost is $12 for a day pass, meaning you can take your time and hike around (check the bus schedule here).
+And if you don’t have a car, there is the option to take the Columbia Gorge Express from the Gateway Transit Center.
+The cost is $15 for a day pass, meaning you can take your time and hike around (check the bus schedule here).

 You can also take a tour from Portland to the falls!

 After all of that hiking, head back downtown to explore more of Portland’s famous breweries!
 Similar to Seattle or Asheville, NC, Portland has so many breweries just a short walk from each other, making a mini brewery crawl super easy.

 Head to the Pearl District to Von Ebert Brewing for their Blueberry Pomegranate Wheat Ale or their Juicy IPA.
 If you’re feeling really ambitious, cross the bridge over to Culmination Brewing for their Phaedrus IPA or their Desired Realm Hazy IPA.